hershkumar/hershkumar.github.io/content/_index.md

 - We produce an estimate of the entangling gate cost for the simulation of lattice gauge theories on quantum computers:
     - [How many quantum gates do gauge theories require?](https://journals.aps.org/prd/abstract/10.1103/PhysRevD.106.094504)

-If you have any questions, feel free to reach out to me at `hekumar@umd.edu`.
+If you have any questions, feel free to reach out to me at `hekumar<at>umd.edu`.